Make Listening Safe

 But, if people continue to trample over the same patch of grass, the grass begins to die, and the damage becomes permanent.

-Think of your weekly sound allowance like a 20-litre bucket of water.
+Think of your weekly sound allowance like an empty glass.

-Filling the bucket up all in one go is like listening to music on max volume.
+Filling the glass up all in one go is like listening to music on max volume.
 This means you’ll use up all your weekly sound allowance very quickly.

 That's why it's important to monitor how loudly and for how long you listen every week.